-These are our favorite nursery room ideas – covering everything from the basics to color scheming and adding details.
+These are our favorite nursery ideas – covering everything from the basics to color scheming and adding details.

-Your decorative tastes aside, this is what a Lee Chambers MSc MBPsS, Psychologist and Wellbeing Consultant, has to say about how color can influence everything from mood to physical wellbeing.
+Your decorative tastes aside, this is what Lee Chambers MSc MBPsS, psychologist and wellbeing consultant, has to say about how bedroom color ideas can influence everything from mood to physical wellbeing:

 'When shopping for that nursery color scheme, we are so often drawn in by the loving details, the delicate patterns, and the neutral colors.
 In our minds, we are looking to create a place of serenity for our precious bundle of joy.

-'The easiest way to partition colors into those that are warmer, and those that are cooler.
+'The easiest way to partition colors is into those that are warmer, and those that are cooler.
 Research has continued in this field and started to highlight some trends.'

-The most popular nursery room color is yellow, with over 50% of us choosing that shade.
-'The wonderful color of neutrality,' says Lee Chambers.
+The most popular nursery color is yellow, with over 50% of us choosing that shade – perhaps due to the fact that it works equally well in girls' and boys' nursery ideas.
+'Yellow is the wonderful color of neutrality,' says Lee Chambers.
 'A happy aura comes from a room the color of the sun, and it can increase focus and motivation.

 Next most popular is pink, with nearly 40% choosing it.
 'A popular color for a bedroom, but not so often elsewhere, pink takes some of the benefits of red and takes the edge off the stimulation.

 Purple is third place.
 'Purple can be a great choice for something different.
 Combining the fire of the red, with the relaxed nature of blue, it can create a nice balance, or can be tailored towards more energy or more serenity by changing the shade.
 It does have an element of grown up about it, which may take the childish edge off.'

 'It also invokes a sense of the body cooling, which helps when children fall asleep.
-It’s worth being mindful of the tone, too dark can become almost gloomy and uninspiring, but too pale reduces some of the benefits.'
+It’s worth being mindful of the tone: too dark can become almost gloomy and uninspiring, but too pale reduces some of the benefits.'

-'With its connotations to growth and the outdoors, it takes some of the happiness from yellow and some of the calming of blue.
-It promotes concentration and soothes the mind, but it doesn’t motivate or inspire energy or communication.'
+'With its connotations to growth and the outdoors, it takes some of the happiness from yellow and some of the calm of blue.
+A green bedroom will promote concentration and soothe the mind, but it doesn’t motivate or inspire energy or communication.'

 Orange is next.
 'Another joyous color not often used but very welcoming.
 It is the color for inspiring communication if you want to promote chatter, but again is a color that generates underlying anxiety that decreases children’s attention.'

-Lee Chambers provides an explanation as to why this may not be the best choice: 'The highly emotive color of energy and anger.
-Likely to lead to an excitable, confident child willing to push the limits.
+Lee Chambers provides an explanation as to why this may not be the best choice: 'The highly emotive color of energy and anger, red is likely to lead to an excitable, confident child willing to push the limits.

 Thanks to Home Edit for this research.

-'You can use accessories to add character which can be easily updated as your baby grows rather than having to redecorate the whole room.
+'You can use accessories to add character, which can be easily updated as your baby grows rather than having to redecorate the whole room.
 Fun and playful prints have also been hugely popular.

 'It’s also worth considering the position of the room.
-If it's north facing, you may want to decorate with warm and bright colors to keep the room feeling cozy and inviting.
+If it's North facing, you may want to decorate with warm and bright colors to keep the room feeling cozy and inviting.

-'Blackout curtains or blinds will help your baby sleep for longer and block out any distractions and there are lots of colorful options available which means this can be a space to incorporate pattern and color into your nursery design.'
+'Blackout curtains or blinds will help your baby sleep for longer and block out any distractions.
+There are lots of colorful options available, which means this can be a space to incorporate pattern and color into your nursery design.'

 If your baby's room faces the street, doubling up on blinds and curtains will help cut down on traffic noise and the voices of passersby, too.